kmein/daybook/daybook.1.md

 : the directory where all diary entries are stored (default: `$HOME/daybook`)

 `DAYBOOK_TITLE`
-: the title to render by (default: Diary)
+: the title to render by (default: "Diary")

 `DAYBOOK_AUTHOR`
 : the diarist's name (default: user's real name or `$USER`)